Greenland Barnacle Goose

-Results from age assessments conducted during autumn 2017 on Islay (from where the largest sample is provided) show that the 2017 breeding season was poor; the figure of 5.3% young recorded on Islay being similar to the previous ten-year mean of 6.8% (± 1.0 SE).
-Mean brood size on Islay in 2017 was also slightly higher than average at 1.92 young per successful pair, compared to the previous ten-year mean of 1.88 young (± 0.1 SE).
+Results from age assessments conducted during autumn 2019 on Islay (from where the largest sample is provided) show that the breeding season was above average; the figure of 10.1% young recorded in flocks on Islay being higher than the previous ten-year mean of 7.1% (± 1.57 SE).
+The long-term mean for the period 1961 to 2019 was 10.7% young.
+The mean brood size on Islay in 2019 was also slightly higher than average at 2.04 young per successful pair, compared to the previous ten-year mean of 1.77 young (± 0.12 SE).
+2019 was however, only the second year when breeding success was higher than 10% young in the last eight years, and followed the worst breeding season since records began in 1959 (1.1% young recorded in 2018).

 Previous annual results will be archived here.
 Published results from previous international censuses can be found on the Reports & newsletter page.